Securing WordPress website with SSL- Updated

 Securing WordPress website with SSL

-Millions of websites user has started securing their information by SSL on the internet consistently, especially during online transactions or when transmitting confidential data.
+Millions of websites users have started securing their information by SSL on the internet consistently, especially during online transactions or when transmitting confidential data.
 Web users have come to associate their online security with the lock symbol that accompanies a SSL-secured site or green address bar that accompanies an extended validation SSL-secured site.
 SSL-secured sites start with https rather than http.

 You really need to secure the communication, if your site lets users enter sensitive information in the browser.
 Sensitive information might be a social security number, a password, or a credit card number or anything that no one should know except the user and your website.
 You need an SSL certificate, to establish secure communications between the user and your website.